freitasgouvea/token-erc-20/README.md

 By default, the owner account will be the one that deploys the contract.

-The owner address can be changed by owner with method `transferOwnership`.
+The owner address can be changed by smart contract owner with method `transferOwnership`.

 ### Pausable